Theatres Act 1843: Licensing Act 1737

+Theatres Act 1968

-The regime established by the 1843 Act was considered by a select committee of the House of Commons in 1866, and two Parliamentary Joint Select committees, in 1909 and then in 1966, and various reforms were proposed, but no changes were implemented until the Act was finally repealed by the Theatres Act 1968.
+The regime established by the 1843 act was considered by a select committee of the House of Commons in 1866, and two parliamentary joint select committees, in 1909 and then in 1966, and various reforms were proposed, but no changes were implemented until the act was finally repealed by the Theatres Act 1968.

 Jurisdiction

-The Act in general was restricted to Great Britain, and more specifically to the vicinities of London, Oxbridge, and royal residences.
+The act in general was restricted to Great Britain, and more specifically to the vicinities of London, Oxbridge, and royal residences.
 When George Bernard Shaw's 1909 play The Shewing-Up of Blanco Posnet was refused a licence by the Lord Chamberlain, it was staged in Liverpool and Dublin by the Abbey Theatre players.